 Aside from that, Not So Flat is definitely both fun and quite unique, on top of providing plenty of challenge, making it an easy recommendation – even for those who dislike platformers!

-Not So Flat is available for Windows and OS X from itch.io, carrying a pay-what-you-want price tag.
+Not So Flat is available from itch.io, carrying a pay-what-you-want price tag.